 Pursuant to a Management Services Agreement dated June 3, 2013, Resverlogix performs financial and administrative services pertaining to us as required.
+The purpose of the agreement is to allow us to utilize Resverlogix's resources on a cost-effective basis and enable Resverlogix to achieve greater utilization of its resources.
 We pay Resverlogix a management fee based on the cost of its personnel and the proportionate time worked on behalf of us.
-Resverlogix is also reimbursed for general and administrative costs.
+Resverlogix will also be reimbursed for general and administrative costs.